Mitsubishi Evolution X with 18-inch Work Emotion CR Kiwami Wheel

 Fitment Breakdown: Work Emotion CR Kiwami on the Mitsubishi Evolution X

-I saw this Evo X in the wild and the fitment stopped me dead in my tracks.
-Running 18-inch Work Emotion CR Kiwami wheels on this chassis is a masterclass in aggressive street aesthetics.
-These wheels fill the wheel wells perfectly without looking like a monster truck.
+I walked around this Evo X for twenty minutes straight at the meet.
+Putting 18-inch Work Emotion CR Kiwami wheels on this chassis is a masterclass in functional aggression.
+The 18-inch diameter sits perfectly in the wheel wells without looking like a rubber band setup.

 What We Recommend for Mitsubishi Evolution X Owners